SJD YAG × ASCEND

 Files to check:

-• script.js — auth flow, encryption module, rate limiting
+• script.js — auth flow, signed-URL handling, rate limiting

 • _headers — security headers